This site contains affiliate links. Please see Policies for more information.

 Ingredients

-• Bananas: Bananas provide a natural sweetness in these energy bites.
+• Bananas: Bananas provide a natural sweetness in this recipe.
 Bananas contain beneficial nutrients and may improve your digestion and heart health, thanks to their fiber and antioxidant content.

-• Cinnamon: I love the addition of cinnamon in these banana oatmeal energy bites.
+• Cinnamon: I love the addition of cinnamon in this recipe – don’t skip it!

 • Vanilla extract: Vanilla extract adds a subtle vanilla taste to these delicious little energy balls.

-• Salt: A little salt will help enhance the flavor in these healthy snacks.
+• Salt: A little salt will help enhance the flavor in this recipe.

-• Chocolate chips: Some might say the chocolate chips are optional, but are they really?
-I use dark chocolate chips, but you could use mini chocolate chips, too, if you prefer.
+• Chocolate chips: Some might say the chocolate chips are optional, but are they really? ;) I typically use mini dark chocolate chips for this recipe.

 bowls full of ingredients to make banana oatmeal bites including mashed bananas, cinnamon, chocolate chips, oats, vanilla and salt